GeorgeNance/GeorgeNance/README.md

 *Quote of the hour:*
-> ### We have seen that computer programming is an art, because it applies accumulated knowledge to the world, because it requires skill and ingenuity, and especially because it produces objects of beauty.
+> ### I just had to take the hypertext idea and connect it to the TCP and DNS ideas and — ta-da!— the World Wide Web.
 >
-> ~ *Donald Knuth*
+> ~ *Tim Berners-Lee*

 ---
 ## 🏎 Quick Facts